-In the event that employees can be granted both Christmas and New Year's Day off the most senior employee, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.
+In the event that nurses can be granted both Christmas and New Year's Day off, the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.
+Such requests will be made in writing to the Director of Care by November 1.

-For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
-For those employees who have been granted time off at New Year's, the Employer will endeavour to provide New Year's Eve and New Year's Day off.
+Time off at Christmas shall include Christmas Eve, Christmas and Boxing Day.
+Time off at New Year's shall include New Year's Eve and New Year's Day.